 • Decommissioned and Struck from the Naval Register, 1 December 1969

-• Final Disposition, sold for scrapping, 13 March 1971, by Defense Reutilization and Marketing Service (DRMS), scrapped at Kearny.
-N.J.
+• Final Disposition, sold for scrapping, 13 March 1971, by Defense Reutilization and Marketing Service (DRMS) and subsequently scrapped at the (then closed) Brooklyn Navy Yard.

 LPH Specifications: